visit-dav/visit/src/doc/python_scripting/functions.rst

 argument : string
-    A string object that is added to the viewer's command line argument list.
+    A string object that is added to the viewer's command-line argument list.

 **Description:**

-    The AddArgument function is used to add extra command line arguments to VisIt's viewer.
+    The AddArgument function is used to add extra command-line arguments to VisIt's viewer.
 This is only useful when VisIt's Python interface is imported into a stand-alone Python interpreter because the AddArgument function must be called before the viewer is launched.
 The AddArgument